aedoardo1990/Gagarin/README.md

 ### Media
 - [Pinterest](https://www.pinterest.it/) - for the photo of Yuri Gagarin and the logo of the favicon
-- [Wikipedia](https://www.wikipedia.org/) - to all the facts and knowledge about Soviet Union in the quiz
+- [Wikipedia](https://www.wikipedia.org/) - for all the facts and knowledge about Soviet Union in the quiz

 ### Code used
 - This project was studied in-depth as model for the Quiz game and the theme of space travel - [space-quiz of Boiann](https://github.com/Boiann/space-quiz/tree/main)
 - Inspiration for the Quiz game - [3rd_Project_Quiz_Game of mikyrenato](https://github.com/mikyrenato/3rd_Project_Quiz_Game)
-- To understand how to install the emoticon - [harry-potter-adventure-game of AlexaH88](https://github.com/AlexaH88/harry-potter-adventure-game/tree/main)
+- To understand how to install the favicon - [harry-potter-adventure-game of AlexaH88](https://github.com/AlexaH88/harry-potter-adventure-game/tree/main)
 - Inspiration for the readme - [CI-PP3_hangman of Kathrin-ddggxh](https://github.com/Kathrin-ddggxh/CI-PP3_hangman/tree/main?tab=readme-ov-file#features)
 - Inspiration for the diagram - [word-Py of AliOKeeffe](https://github.com/AliOKeeffe/word-Py/tree/main)
 - Code in-depth study - [Stack overflow](https://stackoverflow.com/)